kmb40/aws-bootcamp-cruddur-2023/journal/week6.md

 <figcaption>ECS Cruddur Cluster Create</figcaption>
 <br/><br/>

-**IMPORTANT Note:** Be sure that the CruddurServiceExecutionRole has all of the required policies attached as follows:
+**IMPORTANT Note:** Be sure that the CruddurServiceExecutionRole has all of the required permissions.
 `CruddurServiceExecutionPolicy` with the following:
 ```
 {